NCBI-Hackathons/RNA-Seq-in-the-Cloud/README.md

 We provide two installation options for using the indexing system: Docker or directly from Github.

-A simple Jupyter notebook for using indexed data can be found <here> or <here>
+A simple Jupyter notebook for using public data can be found on this repo, or in binder at the link above!

 ## Docker